|

 way.
 It’s the film’s arch-British humour and big heart in the midst of a

-very recognizable predicament that won over audiences all around the
+very recognisable predicament that won over audiences all around the

 world.
-Director Peter Cattaneo hasn’t got much of a recognizable style,
+Director Peter Cattaneo hasn’t got much of a recognisable style,

 but there’s no doubt that he loves his characters and celebrates the